Kelsey Merritt Drops Jaws On The Beach In The Tiniest Blue Bikini

 “Perfect,” commented a third.

-Kelsey often shows off her incredible figure on social media, and whether she’s in a bikini or an evening gown, the snaps always go over extremely well with her fans.
+Kelsey often shows off her incredible figure on social media.
+Whether she’s in a bikini or an evening gown, the snaps always go over extremely well with her fans.
 As The Inquisitr previously reported, the model recently shared one of her looks for the Burning Man Festival earlier this month in Nevada, which saw her rocking a dangerously tiny black bikini that sent temperatures soaring on her Instagram page.

 View this post on Instagram